webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 guide focuses on SVG's built-in animation features, which derive from SMIL, the ''Synchronized Multimedia Integration Language''.
-As discussed in the [[svg/tutorials/smarter_svg_overview|SVG grand tour]], some SVG element attributes are actually implemented as CSS ''properties'', and thus respond to CSS [[tutorials/css_transitions|transitions]] and [[tutorials/css_animations|keyframe animations]].
-The techniques described here offer the only way to animate SVG ''attributes'', but they can be used for ''properties'' as well.
+As discussed in the [[svg/tutorials/smarter_svg_overview|SVG grand tour]], many SVG attributes are actually implemented as CSS ''properties'', and thus respond to CSS [[tutorials/css_transitions|transitions]] and [[tutorials/css_animations|keyframe animations]].
+The techniques described here offer a way to animate SVG ''attributes'', but can be used for ''properties'' as well.
 You'll also learn how to dynamically modify any attribute values that can't be animated.

 ==A simple animation==